 Seeing what keywords your competitors are using can help establish your website and blog content marketing strategy, SEO, and paid ad buy strategies.
 It can also uncover keywords that you may have been missing, give you content ideas for high-ranking keywords, and fuel ideas for traffic-driving long-tail keywords you can start incorporating into the content on your website, boosting your on-page SEO (curious about what on-page SEO is?
 Read this on-page SEO guide.).

 To learn more about Keyword Competitor and pricing, visit their website.

 Moz boasts the fact that its competitor analysis tool helps you steal your competitor’s website traffic.
 It does a deep dig when researching keywords, links, spam scores, and more.
 MOZ uncovers the keywords you should be targeting, topics your blog and page content should be covered, places that are prime for you to gain quality backlinks to your site, and so much more.

 Marketers love Moz because of the depth of its research.
 They also like it because it doesn’t just analyze your known competitors by the URLs you manually enter; it researches and determines your actual SEO competitors.
 The platform also outlines what you should be doing and need to be doing online to beat your competition for the best rankings on SERPs.

 Moz also is notorious for its Link Explorer tool that gives you complete link information and data for any website.
-This tool offers many megaphones and gives you things like domain authority for both pages and the overall domain.
+This tool offers many megaphones and gives you domain authority for both pages and the overall domain.
 You can also find broken inbound links to your own site, check the spam score of all the websites linking to yours, find link-building opportunities, and see what pages on your site have the most inbound links and perform best.